texastribune/styleguides/newtribunestyle.md

 ### Variable Names

 Variables are used for colors and fonts.
 They're defined in settings.scss.
 If the color or font name is more than one word, start with the more general word first.

-For example, for Tribune brand colors, name them "$tribune-yellow" and "$tribune-teal" instead of "$yellow-tribune" or "$teal-tribune".
+Color variable names should always begin with $color.
+For example, for Tribune yellow, name use $color-yellow-tribune.

 ### Naming Conventions